Chris Watts Googled Metallica Lyrics After Killing His Pregnant Wife & Daughters

 Prosecutors in the case argue that Chris Watts was having an extramarital affair before he killed his family and may have been looking for a new life.
 His mistress was a former co-worker named Nicole Kessinger who had previously thought that he was going through a divorce at the time.
 That was one of the many lies that Watts told her.

-“He’s a liar,” Nichol Kessinger, 30, told The Denver Post “He lied about everything.”
+“He’s a liar,” Nichol Kessinger, 30, told the Denver Post.
+“He lied about everything.”

 She also disclosed that she found out Watts was not going through a divorce when news of the family’s disappearance went public.